As the year begins to draw to a close there are a few HR matters employers may wish to think about if they have not done so already.

 For many organisations it just wouldn’t be December without the annual holiday rush – whether it’s employees trying to get holiday fitted in by the end of the holiday year or managers dealing with competing holiday requests.

 For employers whose holiday year mirrors the calendar year it will be particularly important to identify as soon as possible whether there are any employees who have built up a significant amount of untaken holiday this year.
 This can be an issue in a small number of cases in normal times, but this year has been anything but normal and there may be many reasons why employees have not taken much holiday to date.

 Identifying whether there are any employees in this situation in your organisation will enable appropriate steps to be taken.
 In most cases, this will initially involve informing the employee of the amount of leave they have outstanding and asking them to make a booking request urgently.
 If you think it may not be possible for an employee in your organisation to take all of their holiday during the holiday year, or there are circumstances which may affect the taking of holiday such as an employee being off on long term sickness absence, you should contact Kingfisher Professional Services Ltd for advice on the facts of your case.

 Some managers may find themselves dealing with competing requests for holiday from employees, in this situation it’s important to treat employees fairly and consistently and to deal with the matter promptly.
 If you require advice on your situation, please do not hesitate to contact us as we are happy to help.

-Finally, if an employee is on furlough, as discussed in our previous Legal Update https://kingfisherps.co.uk/holiday-and-furlough-fast-facts/ don’t forget about them when it comes to holiday.
+Finally, if an employee is on furlough, don’t forget about them when it comes to holidays.
 This can be easy to do if an employee has been on full furlough for some time.
 Employees will remain entitled to receive the holiday pay they would normally receive during periods of holiday when taken during furlough, this includes where they are entitled to bank holidays off under their contract.